Thursday

 Summary

 The Government's position, as outlined by the first speaker, the Parliamentary Under-Secretary of State for Transport Simon Lightwood, is that officials will continue to work with Chiltern Railways to support the delivery of its fleet renewal programme and explore options to expedite the procurement of additional trains.
-Lightwood stated that Chiltern's business case is assessing both like-for-like and enhanced capacity rolling stock options, and a final decision will be made considering value for money and affordability.
+Lightwood stated that Chiltern's business case is assessing both like-for-like and enhanced capacity rolling stock options, with a final decision to be made based on value for money and affordability.

 In response, the official opposition spokesperson, Dr Kieran Mullan, questioned the Secretary of State's negotiating position with trade unions, asking how she plans to recover from a "weak negotiating position" for future rounds and what progress has been made on proposals for a pay review body for public rail workers.

-The debate that followed covered a wide range of topics, including efforts to mitigate disruption during the construction of Old Oak Common station, concerns about speeding and "boy racers" in constituencies, plans for a tram system in Leeds and West Yorkshire, and the need to reduce driving test waiting times.
+The subsequent debate covered a wide range of topics, including efforts to mitigate disruption during the construction of Old Oak Common station, concerns over level crossing issues and engineering works in constituencies, and the Government's plans to improve road safety, particularly in tackling the problem of "boy racers".